 Another big benefit of truly isolating your libraries this way, is that you are forced to think about its API.
 It’s the only way of interacting with the library after all.
 Doing this, you’ll naturally feel the urge to simplify.
 Complex APIs lead to complicated documentation and complex tests.
 The opposite applies, too, fortunately, and you’ll naturally be inclined to simplify.

-most likely have “the request” or “the DB connection” at your disposal any
+likely have “the request” or “the DB connection” at your disposal any time.

-time.
-When you put your library in a module, it’s easy for these to become
+When you put your library in a module, it’s easy for these to become implicit

-implicit dependencies of your library.
-Your library may pretty well work
+dependencies of your library.
+Your library may pretty well work outside of

-outside of a request context, however, and in fact, the only thing you
+a request context, however, and in fact, the only thing you actually need from

 True Isolation™ is the ultimate catalyst of simplicity.

 Sharing Can Pay Off, Too ¶